-SenTech Monitor

-ENTER PASSWORD

-Followed By ENT
+SenTech Monitor ENTER PASSWORD Followed By ENT Code: 0

-Code: 0

 Setup Menu: If the correct password is entered, the unit will display the Setup Menu Screen.
-From the Setup Menu, the operator can access the refrigerant monitoring settings (Sample Setup), the gas code assigned to each refrigerant programmed in the monitor, system configurations settings and the contact screen.
+From the Setup Menu, the refrigerant operator can access the monitoring settings (Sample Setup), the gas assigned refrigerant code to each the programmed in monitor. system configurations settings and the contact screen.

-- 1)...IR Setup

-- 2)...N/A

-- 3)...System Setup
+1)IR Setup

+2)N/A

+3)System Se etup

-- 4)...Contact ABORT
+4)Contact ABORT

-IR Setup: Press the "1" key to enter Sample Setup.
+Sample Setup: Press the "1" key to enter Sample Setup.
 The sample setup screens allow the user to set the gas code for the refrigerant to be monitored, the distance of the tube used for the sample, and the Low, Main and high alarm thresholds.
-The first sample setup screen will display the gas code and the distance.
-The cursor can be moved by entering information, or if the information is correct, pressing the "ENT" key.
+The first sample setup screen will display 1 to enter parameters, or 2 to enable or disable sample areas.